The Great Wall of China: A Timeless Marvel

 Photo by CarlosGutierrez on Adobe Stock

-The first travelers to walk the entire wall length did so in 1984.
-During this time, the wall was more of a curiosity to Westerners.
+The first travelers to walk the entire length of the wall did so in 1984.
+At this time, the wall was more of a curiosity to Westerners.
 Wu De-yu, Dong Yao-hui, and Zhang Yuan-hua were the first to undertake this journey.
 The men took 17 months to make the trip, earning a place in the Guinness Book of Records.

-The men took extensive notes during their journey about the structure’s condition.
-These friends later gathered this information into a book.
+The men took extensive notes during their journey about the structure’s condition, which their friends later gathered into a book.
 Chinese officials realized they needed to perform much work to restore parts that had seen wear.
 In the years since these men first hiked the wall, more has become known about preservation efforts.

 A Brief History of the Wall